chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 # 2. Choose a pre-trained model

 Let's choose a pre-trained model from TensorFlow Hub.
-We'll go with BERT since it's good for natural language processing and use it to do some sentiment analysis.
+We'll go with BERT since it's good for natural language processing.
+We'll use it to do some sentiment analysis.
 (Ex. *Was this review positive or negative?* Things like that.)

 We'll install PyTorch and Transformers.